 In the book of 1 Corinthians, chapter 15, Paul talks about the resurrection and the resurrected body.
 In verses 35 and following, he states that our heavenly bodies will be different from our natural bodies, with some stark contrasts.
 Whereas our earthly bodies are characterized by mortality (being susceptible to death), our resurrected bodies will be characterized by immortality (not susceptible to death).
 Likewise, while our earthly bodies are susceptible to decay (corruption), they will become incorruptible (1 Corinthians 15:53).
 Also, where our natural bodies are prone to weakness (ask anyone who has reached 40 years of age or older), our resurrected bodies will be characterized by strength (verse 43).

 First Corinthians 15:43 also describes the transformation from “sown in dishonor” to “raised in glory.”
 Philippians 3:21 says that Jesus “will transform our lowly body that it may be conformed to His glorious body.”
-Our decaying bodies are described with the word “dishonor” because they bear the mark of the results of sin.
-We can all picture the lungs of one who has ruined his health through smoking, or a brain that is no longer able to form complete thoughts because of drug abuse.
-In the same way, the decaying physical body is the direct result of man’s sinfulness.
+Our decaying bodies are described with the word dishonor because they bear the mark of the results of sin.
+Sometimes our bodies are marred due to our own, personal sin, such as a brain that is no longer able to form complete thoughts because of drug abuse.
+Other times our bodies are marked by the sins of others, such as scar from someone acting violently against us.
+But these are not the only physical markings of sin.
+In more general terms, the decaying physical body is the direct result of humanity’s fall into sin.
 Had there been no sin, there would be no decay and death (1 Corinthians 15:56).
-But God, through Christ’s transforming power, is able to raise up His children in Christ with new glorious bodies, being completely free from the ravages of sin and possessing the glory of Christ instead.
+But God, through Christ’s transforming power, is able to raise up His children with new, glorious bodies, completely free from the ravages of sin and possessing the glory of Christ instead.